Pavarotti (film): Soundtrack

 An official soundtrack album, Pavarotti: Music from the Motion Picture, was released worldwide on digital download and CD on June 7, 2019, by Decca Records.
 It features twenty-two tracks of studio and live recordings.

 Release

 On February 10, 2019, the first trailer for the film was shown at the 61st Annual Grammy Awards, promoting an American theatrical release on June 7, 2019, by CBS Films.
 The film was released in the UK on July 15, 2019, through Entertainment One Films.

 Home media

 The film was released through Lionsgate in the United States as a Blu-ray Disc, DVD and digital set on September 24, 2019 and by Universal Pictures separately in the United Kingdom on November 25.

 Reception

 Box office

 As of 7 October 2019, Pavarotti has grossed $4.7 million in the United States and Canada, and $1.8 million in other territories, for a total worldwide gross of $6.5 million.

+In 2023, Deadline listed Pavarotti at #18 on its ranking of the top 20 highest-grossing concert films of all time (domestic).